sykeben/BeeFax/readme.md

 ## Changelog

-Note: Due to their development-only usage, individual revisions are not included in this changelog.
+Note: Due to their development-only usage, individual revisions are not included in this changelog (except for critical ones).

 - **Version 0**
     - 0.0 - Created display engine and test scripts.